ThunderRahja/combat2armor/README.md

 - `c2a-rules`: replies with a pipe `|` delimited strided list of damage rules and modifiers, each in CSV format.
   - See the Damage Rules section below for details.
 ### Sending damage
-C2A uses the built-in combat system to send damage.
+C2A uses the built-in combat system, LLCS, to send damage.
+100 LLCS damage results in 1 point of C2A damage, and damage does not get rounded off.
 Damage C2A objects in the same way that you would an avatar:
 - Set an existing object's damage and then collide it with the target: [llSetPrimitiveParams](https://wiki.secondlife.com/wiki/LlSetPrimitiveParams)`([PRIM_DAMAGE, float damage, integer type])` or [llSetDamage](https://wiki.secondlife.com/wiki/LlSetDamage)`(float damage)`
 - Rez an object with damage and then collide it with the target: [llRezObjectWithParams](https://wiki.secondlife.com/wiki/LlRezObjectWithParams)`(string inventory, [REZ_DAMAGE, float damage, REZ_DAMAGE_TYPE, integer type])`
 - Send damage directly, without collision: [llDamage](https://wiki.secondlife.com/wiki/LlDamage)`(key target, float damage, integer type)`